kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 ### Positive consequences

-- improved policy validation, we can enforce applying only http config on MeshHttpRoute
 - simplifying topLevel targetRef as it will now match only whole proxies
+- ability to set different confs on different proxy for the same route
 - no need for specifying topLevel targetRef when targeting `Mesh`
 - easier policy matching code